PFiS1737/ISA-ArchP/README.md

 #### Call and Return

-- `call[.cond] imm12u`: call a subroutine at the instruction offset `imm12u`.
+- `call[.cond] imm12u`: call a subroutine at the address `imm12u` (absolute address in number of instructions).
+- `callr[.cond] rs1`: call a subroutine at the address contained in `rs1` (low 16-bit is valid).
 - `ret[.cond]`: return from the current subroutine.
+- note:
-- note: The return address is automatically managed by the hardware stack.
+  - The return address is automatically managed by the hardware stack.
+  - You can not write `imm12u` directly as a numeric literal, you must use a label.

 #### Display (only in sandbox mode)